laurent-pck/Vernam_In_Images/README.md

 cp /home/user/Images/koala.png original_image/koala.png
 ```

 Write the message you want to encrypt in message.txt.
 The message can contain printable ascii characters only (char code 32 to 126 inclusive).
 By default, message.txt contains a list of all these characters.
-Moreover, eight times the number of characters in the message must be smaller than the total number of pixels in the original image.
+Moreover, eight times the number of characters in the message must be smaller than three times the total number of pixels in the original image.

 ```
 echo -n "This is my secret message" > message.txt